-- (2) GAAP Expenses in the fourth quarter of 2021 included \$116.6 million related to one-time employee loan forgiveness, compensation expenses associated with the sale of the Insurance business of \$25.7 million with respect to management incentive and termination payments, and \$26.3 million of employee loan forgiveness related to the sale of the Insurance business.
-There were no such expenses in 2020.
-The fourth quarter of 2021 also included certain acquisition-related compensation expenses of \$1.0 million, certain one-off costs associated with the cost reduction program of \$11.2 million, and \$14.3 million of employee loan impairments related to the cost reduction program.
-For the full year 2021, these amounts were \$4.5 million, \$16.6 million, and \$15.6 million, respectively.
-GAAP expenses for the fourth quarter of 2020 included certain acquisition-related compensation expenses of \$1.9 million, certain one-off costs associated with the cost reduction program of \$0.9 million, and certain loan impairments related to the cost reduction program of \$0.7 million.
-For the full year 2020, these amounts were \$3.1 million, \$22.8 million and \$10.6 million, respectively. - (3) Includes non-cash GAAP charges related to the amortization of intangibles with respect to acquisitions. - (4) GAAP expenses in the fourth quarter of 2021 and 2020 included various other GAAP items.
-GAAP expenses for the full years 2021 and 2020 included Charity Day Contributions of \$7.2 million and \$1.1 million, respectively, as well as various other GAAP items.
-Pre-tax Adjusted Earnings in each presented period of 2020 exclude the impact of the employee theft of funds, including penalties and interest, and other immaterial revisions that have been made to previously issued financial statements.
-The above-referenced items are consistent with BGC's normal practice of excluding certain GAAP gains and charges from Adjusted Earnings that management believes do not best reflect the ordinary results of the Company, including with respect to non-recurring or unusual gains or losses, as well as resolutions of litigation. - (5) Includes non-cash loss of (\$0.1) million and a non-cash gain of \$0.6 million related to fair value adjustments of investments held by BGC in the fourth quarter of 2021 and 2020, respectively.
-For the full years 2021 and 2020, these amounts were non-cash losses of (\$0.1) million and (\$0.4) million, respectively. - (6) For the fourth quarter of 2021 and 2020, includes non-cash gains of \$2.1 million and \$1.4 million, respectively, related to BGC's investments accounted for under the equity method.
-For the full years 2021 and 2020, these amounts were \$6.7 million and \$5.0 million, respectively.
-The fourth quarter of 2021 also included a net gain of \$5.9 million related to various other GAAP items, while the fourth quarter of 2020 included a net loss of (\$2.8) million related to an investment impairment of (\$1.2) million as well as various other GAAP items.
-For the full year 2021, this amount was a net gain of \$10.9 million, while the full year 2020 included a net loss of (\$1.1) million related to an investment impairment of (\$3.9) million, partially offset by various other GAAP items. - (7) Primarily represents Cantor's pro-rata portion of net income. - (8) BGC's GAAP provision for income taxes is calculated based on an annualized methodology.
-The Company's GAAP provision (benefit) for income taxes was \$16.0 million and (\$6.7) million for the fourth quarters of 2021 and 2020, respectively.
-For the full years 2021 and 2020, these amounts were \$23.0 million and \$21.3 million, respectively.
+- (2) GAAP Expenses for the full year 2022 included \$2.9 million of certain acquisition-related compensation expenses, and (\$23.8) million of other compensation related adjustments.
+GAAP Expenses in the full year 2022 also included \$1.6 million of employee loan forgiveness.
+The full year 2021 included certain acquisition-related compensation expenses of \$4.5 million, certain one-off costs associated with the cost reduction program of \$16.6 million, and \$15.6 million of employee loan impairments related to the cost reduction program. - (3) Includes non-cash GAAP charges related to the amortization of intangibles with respect to acquisitions. - (4) GAAP expenses for the full year 2022 included \$11.4 million of reserves in connection with unsettled trades and receivables with sanctioned Russian entities.
+GAAP expenses for the full year 2022 and 2021 also included Charity Day Contributions of \$6.3 million and \$7.2 million, respectively, as well as various other GAAP items.
+The above-referenced items are consistent with BGC's normal practice of excluding certain GAAP gains and charges from Adjusted Earnings that management believes do not best reflect the ordinary results of the Company, including with respect to non-recurring or unusual gains or losses, as well as resolutions of litigation. - (5) Includes a non-cash gain of \$1.8 million and non-cash loss of (\$0.1) million related to fair value adjustments of investments held by BGC for the full years of 2022 and 2021, respectively. - (6) For the full years 2022 and 2021, includes non-cash gains of \$10.9 million and \$6.7 million, respectively, related to BGC's investments accounted for under the equity method.
+The full year 2022 also included a net gain of \$10.3 million related to other recoveries and various other GAAP items, while the full year 2021 also included a net gain of \$10.9 million related to various other GAAP items. - (7) Primarily represents Cantor's pro-rata portion of net income. - (8) BGC's GAAP provision (benefit) for income taxes is calculated based on an annualized methodology.
+The Company's GAAP provision for income taxes was \$38.6 million and \$23.0 million for the full years 2022 and 2021, respectively.
 The Company includes additional tax-deductible items when calculating the provision for taxes with respect to Adjusted Earnings using an annualized methodology.
 These include tax-deductions related to equity-based compensation with respect to limited partnership unit exchange, employee loan amortization, and certain net-operating loss carryforwards.
-The non-GAAP provision for income taxes was adjusted by \$17.9 million and (\$13.4) million for the fourth quarters of 2021 and 2020, respectively.
-For the full years 2021 and 2020, these adjustment amounts were (\$1.2) million and (\$16.4) million, respectively.
-As a result, the provision (benefit) for income taxes with respect to Adjusted Earnings was (\$2.0) million and \$6.6 million for the fourth quarters of 2021 and 2020, respectively.
-For the full years 2021 and 2020, these amounts were \$24.2 million and \$37.7 million, respectively.
+The non-GAAP provision (benefit) for income taxes was adjusted by \$11.3 million and (\$1.2) million for the full years 2022 and 2021, respectively.
+As a result, the provision for income taxes with respect to Adjusted Earnings was \$27.2 million and \$24.2 million for the full years 2022 and 2021, respectively.